Lightning-AI/pytorch-lightning/docs/source-pytorch/cli/lightning_cli_advanced_3.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 The CLI is designed to start fitting with minimal code changes.
-On class instantiation, the CLI will automatically call the trainer function associated to the subcommand provided so you don't have to do it.
+On class instantiation, the CLI will automatically call the trainer function associated with the subcommand provided, so you don't have to do it.
 To avoid this, you can set the following argument:

 .. testcode::